 The astronomers compared their measurements to supercomputer models that simulate the formation of cosmic structures from the Big Bang to the present.
 “The input to our simulations are the laws of Physics and the output is an artificial Universe which can be directly compared to astronomical data.
 I was delighted to see that these new measurements agree with the well-established paradigm for how cosmic structures form,” says Jose Oñorbe, a post-doctoral researcher at the MPIA, who led the supercomputer simulation effort.

 On a single laptop, these complex calculations would have required almost a thousand years to complete, but modern supercomputers enabled the researchers to carry them out in just a few weeks.

-Joseph Hennawi, who leads the research group at MPIA responsible for the measurement, explains: “One reason why these small-scale fluctuations are so interesting is that they encode information about the temperature of gas in the cosmic web just a few billion years after the Big Bang.”
+Joseph Hennawi, who leads the research group at MPIA responsible for the measurement, explains: “One reason why these small-scale fluctuations are so interesting is that they encode information about the temperature of the gas in the cosmic web just a few billion years after the Big Bang.”
 According to the current level of knowledge, the universe had quite a mercurial youth: initially, about 400,000 years after the Big Bang, the universe had cooled down to such an extent that neutral hydrogen could arise.
 At that point, there were practically no heavenly bodies yet and therefore no light.
-It was not until few hundred million years later that this ‘dark age’ ended and a new era began, in which stars and quasars lit up and emitted energetic ultraviolet rays.
-The latter were so intense that they robbed atoms in the intergalactic space of their electrons – the gas was ionized again.
+It was not until a few hundred million years later that this ‘dark age’ ended and a new era began, in which stars and quasars lit up and emitted energetic ultraviolet rays.
+The latter was so intense that they robbed atoms in the intergalactic space of their electrons – the gas was ionized again.

 How and when reionization occurred is one of the biggest open questions in the field of cosmology, and these new measurements provide important clues that will help narrate this chapter of cosmic history.